flowersinthesand/portal-java/core/README.md

 The App is the standalone application context.

 * `static App find()`

-Returns the first application from the default repository.
-Use this method only if there is a single application to avoid any ambiguousness.

 * `static App find(String name)`

-Finds an application which corresponds to the given name from the default repository.
-These methods are static, however, app intances are initialized and configured during runtime.
-So, only if each app's initialization is done, finder functions can work correctly.
+Finds an application which corresponds to the given name or the first application if the name is not provided from the default repository.

 * `App(Options options, Modules... modules)`